A simpler approach to SEO

 When you look to hire anyone, you want the expert.
 While I do not know exactly what Google uses to determine authority, I have some ideas based on what I have learned over the years and a little common sense applied from the factors above I use personally.

 For SEO, a good measure of expertise is a site’s Domain Authority.
 Moz looks at a variety of factors from a site’s link profile to trust scores to calculate, based on Google’s algorithm, how likely a site will be to rank in searches.
-In general, the higher a website’s domain authority (trust, expertise) the better chance of ranking (or ranking higher) for a given search query than a similar site.
+In general, the higher a website’s domain authority (trust, expertise) the more likely site content will rank (or ranking higher) for a given search query than a similar site.

 Domain authority, like Google’s algorithm, is based on a variety of factors and not easy to influence.
 So rather than try, I have found it best to work on two specific aspects: